 Based on shares outstanding as of March 19, 2002, Crestview Capital Fund L.P. will own approximately 4.5% of our outstanding common stock.
 When the Warrants held by Crestview Capital Fund L.P. to purchase 216,667 shares of common stock become exercisable, Crestview Capital Fund L.P. will own approximately 6.6% of our outstanding common stock, assuming exercise of such Warrants.
 In addition, under the Subscription Agreement that CECO entered into with each of the Investors (the "Subscription Agreement"), each Investor, including Crestview Capital Fund L.P., has a right to acquire without additional charge, a number of shares equal to 1.5% of its initial shares purchased for every \$100,000 that our EBITDA is below \$7,800,000 for fiscal year 2002.
+(See the Subscription Agreement attached to our Form 8-K filed January 15, 2002.)
 If our EBITDA is zero for 2002, Crestview Capital Fund L.P. would be issued an additional 507,001 shares.
 If our EBITDA for 2002 is zero, Crestview Capital Fund L.P. would hold 10.9% of our outstanding stock, assuming the exercise of its Warrants.
 Therefore, if our EBITDA for 2002 is significantly below \$7,800,000, Crestview Capital Fund L.P. would hold a substantial voting position in us and may be able to significantly influence our business.